 The Scanning Code of Practice is a policy that many large retailers voluntarily offer as a protection to consumers.

 In order to protect us from prices that do not scan at the right price, they offer a MAJOR reduction on any item that rings up incorrectly.
 Get ready…it’s a good one!

 If any item is less than $10, and scans at the incorrect price, you can have the item for FREE.

-If any item is more than $10, and scans at the incorrect price, you have get $10 off THE LOWER PRICE shown on the shelf.
+If any item is more than $10, and scans incorrectly , you get $10 off THE LOWEST PRICE shown on the shelf.

 See why the Underjams were such a great deal?

 I paid the lowest shelf price ($22.97) minus $10.00 (SCOP) for a grand total of $12.97.
 That is a 60% savings – not bad for an item that wasn’t even on sale.

 Retailers offer the Scanning Code of Practice because they want buyers to be able to trust that the price on the shelf will be the price that scans at the checkout.
 Offering this incentive helps them catch and remedy price discrepancies.